top of page

 pH Regulation

-Worm castings act as a natural pH buffer.
+These football shaped particles act as a natural pH buffer.
 They help regulate soil pH levels, keeping them within the optimal range for most plants.
-This is particularly valuable for gardeners dealing with soils that are too acidic or alkaline, as worm castings can help bring the pH closer to the ideal slightly acidic range.
+This is particularly valuable for gardeners dealing with soils that are too acidic or alkaline, as the product can help bring the pH closer to the ideal slightly acidic range.

 Reduced Plant Stress

-Worm castings contain growth hormones and enzymes that can help reduce plant stress.
-Plants treated with worm castings are often more resilient to environmental stressors such as extreme temperatures, drought, and pest attacks.
-This can result in healthier plant growth, more productive plants and reduced plant loss due to stress-related issues.
+It contains growth hormones and enzymes that can help reduce plant stress.
+Plants treated with this are often more resilient to environmental stressors such as extreme temperatures, drought, and pest attacks.
+This can result in healthier plant growth, more productive plants, reduced plant loss due to stress-related issues, and better fruit production.

 Worm Castings Application Methods